nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 #### Current Implementation
 The following diagram illustrates the class diagram for implementation of the alias feature:
 ![img.png](images/AliasFeature.png)
-The command entered by the user in the `Main()` function of NUSMaze will be parsed in the `Parser` class.
+The command entered by the user in the `Main()` function of NUSMaze will be parsed by the `Parser` class.
 Thereafter, the parser will decide which of the 3 alias commands, if applicable, was the command that the user wanted to execute.

 The three command classes, namely `AddCustomAliasCommand`, `ShowCustomAliasCommand` and `DeleteCustomAliasCommand` extend the `Command` class, and they all depend on the `AliasUi` class to obtain inputs and display outputs.